 #nohup /usr/share/centreon-bi/etl/perfdataStatisticsBuilder.pl -r > /var/log/centreon-bi/rebuildAllPerf.log &

-Example of plugin return that tells you your database is not up to date, as in the following example:
+The plugin may return a message that your database is not up to date, as in the following example:

 # /usr/share/centreon-bi/etl/centreonbiMonitoring.pl --db-content [Table mod_bam_reporting, last entry: 2017-07-01 00:00:00] [Table mod_bi_ba_incidents, last entry: 2017-07-01 00:00:00] [Table hoststateevents, last entry: 2017-07-01 00:00:00] [Table servicestateevents, last entry: 2017-07-01 00:00:00] [Table mod_bi_hoststateevents, last entry: 2017-07-01 00:00:00] [Table mod_bi_servicestateevents, last entry: 2017-07-01 00:00:00] [Table mod_bi_hostavailability, last entry: 2017-07-01 00:00:00] [Table mod_bi_serviceavailability, last entry: 2017-07-01 00:00:00] [Table data_bin, last entry: 2017-08-01 00:00:00] [Table mod_bi_metricdailyvalue, last entry: 2017-08-01 00:00:00] [Table mod_bi_metrichourlyvalue, last entry: 2017-08-01 23:00:00]

-If you only see the tables mod_bi_*, it means there is only a problem with agregated data and not Centreon data.
+When only the mod_bi_* tables appear, there is an incident with aggregated data and not the Centreon data.

-In that case, ignore the “Import Missing data” section below.
+In this case, skip the “Import Missing data” section below.

-If you see the following tables, it means there is a problem with raw data imported from Centreon:
+If the following tables appear, a problem has occurred with the raw data imported from Centreon:

 - All the mod_bam_reporting* tables

-Before executing the commands of the procedures, check that:
+Before running the commands in the procedure below, check that:

-- The Centreon platform is up & running and data are up to date
+- The Centreon platform is up and running, and data is up to date.

-- The script dataRetentionManager.pl is not activated on the reporting server ( it means commented ) in the file /etc/cron.d/centreon-bi-purge.
-It has to be enabled at the end of the procedure
+- The script dataRetentionManager.pl is not enabled (also commented out) on the reporting server in the file /etc/cron.d/centreon-bi-purge.
+It must be enabled at the end of the procedure.

-For the following commands that may take a while, we advice you to use “screen” or “nohup” to prevent from terminal disconnection.
+For the following commands, we advise you to use “screen” or “nohup” to prevent disconnection due to timeout.

-Import data, without the performance data (data_bin table), from a specific date depending on the retention you defined in Centreon MBI data retention parameters in General Options, in the “Availability” retention part.
+Import the data, without the performance data (data_bin table), from a specific date according to the Availability retention period you defined in Centreon MBI > Generation Option > Data Retention Parameters: